 1. Why do you want to work (or complete an apprenticeship) with this company?

 Do your research.
-Have a rummage through the company’s website, blog and social media channels to find out what they’ve been up to recently, what they care about, and what makes them stand out from the rest.
+Explore the company’s website, blog, and social media channels to find out what they’ve been up to recently, what they care about, and what makes them stand out from the rest.
 If you’re going for an apprenticeship, you might want to mention something specific about the training programme they offer.

 2. Why do you want this particular job/apprenticeship?